Pulmonary Rehabilitation Program

 What Can I Expect?

 Pulmonary rehabilitation meets on Tuesdays and Thursdays and usually lasts for eight weeks (or 16 sessions).
 For a small fee, maintenance programs are available for individuals who complete the eight week program.
+Sessions are tailored to meet each person’s individual needs.

 The first appointment